Vitin-19/Polimorfismo_Vitor/README.md

 <h3>NOTE</h3>
 <hr>
 This project was created for studies, school activities and portifolio reasons.
 Its use, modification and redistribution are not allowed without authorization.<br>
-All of the project is on portuguese.<br>
+All of the project is on portuguese.
-Because it's an school activity, all of the .class file has been commited.<br>